kaestli/eidaws-federator-deployment/docs/docker-compose/README.rst

   ``eidaws-federator`` implements the actual federating service component.

+  If you plan to expose the federator via https, place the certificate, and the private key in /etc/ngingx/cert, under the following names: eida-federator.crt eida-federator.key

   The ``federator/Dockerfile`` file allows the number of federating backend service instances to be optionally configured during build time.
 For this reason the following build args ``INSTANCES_DATASELECT_MINISEED``,